 As part of the user research test your prototypes with users who have accessibility needs.
 Test with screen reader software and other assistive technology.

 More users are accessing government services using mobile devices than ever before.
 If you design and build for mobile first, you can test prototypes in a more realistic context.

-To design for mobile you should make simple screen, with only 1 or 2 things on each page.
+To design for mobile you should make a simple screen, with only one or 2 things on each page.
 This means that users with larger screens will also have an easier experience.

 Define the minimum viable product

 By the end of Alpha, you will have a developed the user story map in depth.

 The team should agree on a line across the user story map.
 What is above the line should reflect what is most important for the user and what the team can achieve.
 This will inform your minimum viable product (MVP).
 This is the simplest thing you can build that meets the user need.

 The MVP will set out the scope of what is built in Beta stage.
 The research and testing you have been doing in Discovery and Alpha will help you make choices about the technology you will use to build it.

 Caption: Everything above the dotted line will be in the minimum viable product.